 Shore and Harbor Planning Grants

-The Maine Coastal Program Releases FY20 Shore and Harbor Planning Grant Program Statement
+The Maine Coastal Program Releases FY22 Shore and Harbor Planning Grant Program Statement

-The Maine Coastal Program is currently seeking applications for a new round of coastal grants for FY2020.
+The Maine Coastal Program is currently seeking applications for a new round of coastal grants for FY2022.
 Shore and Harbor Planning Grants support municipal and regional projects in Maine’s Coastal Zone.
-Proposals are due on Friday, May 17th, 2019.
+Proposals are due on Monday, May 3rd, 2021, 5pm.

-Shore and Harbor Technical Assistance Grants, administered by the Maine Coastal Program, Maine Department of Marine Resources, promote sound waterfront planning and harbor management, balanced development of shore and harbor areas, advance planning for waterfront infrastructure improvements and access to the shore.
-Funds may be used for development of plans for waterfront, harbor and mooring areas, development of regulatory and non-regulatory approaches to waterfront conservation and improvement, development of planning studies for public and working access, development of plans and designs for harbor improvements, and development of management plans for municipal waterfront facilities.
+Shore and Harbor Planning Grants promote: sound waterfront planning and harbor management, balanced development of shore and harbor areas, planning for waterfront infrastructure improvements, planning for climate resiliency and access to the shore.
+Funds may be used for development of plans for waterfront facilities and amenities, harbor and mooring plans, waterfront vulnerability assessments and resiliency plans, development of regulatory and non-regulatory approaches to waterfront conservation and improvement, development of planning studies for public and working access, development of plans and designs for harbor improvements, and development of management plans for municipal waterfront facilities.

-Potential Funding Activities: Examples of projects below are not meant to be an exhaustive list, but rather provide ideas for projects that would be eligible for funding.
+Potential Funding Activities: Examples of projects below re not meant to be an exhaustive list, but rather provide ideas for projects that would be eligible for funding.

 - Harbor Planning (in particular, to implement recommendations consistent with comprehensive plans), including – Development of Harbor Management Plans, creation of Harbor Ordinances, preparation of Mooring Plans, with attendant data bases and mapping support, data collection, mapping, data base development, and analysis activities needed to support harbor planning activities, harbor traffic control and safety planning.